 Make sure you have a list of emergency contact numbers if anything happens, too; this includes the phone number for your insurance company if needed and local law enforcement/ambulance services if necessary.
 This will also be helpful when there are unexpected emergencies on the road- not just while driving but also if you were to break down and need assistance.

 Keep Track of Mileage

 It is important to have an idea of how much you are spending on this trip and where.
 Keeping track of mileage will help figure out the cost, especially if it’s for a rental RV or someone else’s that needs more expensive fuel than your own vehicle.
 Allocating money upfront at the beginning can be helpful so there aren’t any surprises at the end of this trip, and it will give you a better idea of how much money to bring with you.

 It’s also important to make sure the RV is running economically- this means not driving too fast, keeping your tires inflated properly, and avoiding quick starts or stops.
 This can help reduce wear on engine components that could be costly in the long run if they need replacing.

-When you’re planning for a long RV trip, there are many things to think about.
+When you’re planning a long RV trip, such as a trip to Los Angeles, there are many things to think about.
 You want to get the perfect camper vehicle to be comfortable and safe on your journey.
 Make sure you have enough supplies for the trip- just as important as you pack yourself with all of your most important belongings first.
 Get directions before you leave so that when it comes time to plan out your route ahead of time, you’ll know where each leg of the journey should lead next.
 Plan for emergencies by packing extra food or water in case something happens along the way.
 Keep track of mileage because this can help calculate how much gas money may cost at different points during the journey.

 Featured Image by Paul Brennan from Pixabay